 ‘Despite the many books and articles that have been written about Lady Chatterley’s Lover, Owen’s Villa makes an original and fresh contribution.’

 Journal of D H Lawrence Studies

-RICHARD OWEN was The Times correspondent for 15 years.
-He was previously the paper’s correspondent in Moscow, Brussels and Jerusalem, and also served as Foreign Editor.
-Owen has written several works of non-fiction, including Crisis in the Kremlin: Soviet Succession and the Rise of Gorbachov, and Letter from Moscow.
+Richard Owen was The Times Rome correspondent for fifteen years.
+He was previously the paper’s correspondent in Moscow, Brussels, and Jerusalem.
+Owen has written several works of non-fiction, including Crisis in the Kremlin and, with Haus, DH Lawrence in Italy, Hemingway in Italy, and Chaucer’s Italy.

 © Haus Publishing Ltd. 2022